andikanote/andikanote/README.md

 - 👋 Hi, I’m @andikanote
 - 👀 I’m interested in Software Development Engineer Test
-- 🌱 I’m currently learning Data Scientist
+- 🌱 I’m currently learning Data Engineer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on MisterAladin
 - 📫 How to reach me ...

 <!---